Driving the narrow road to Vivione Pass in the Italian Alps

 Passo del Vivione is a high mountain pass at an elevation of 1.836m (6,023ft) above the sea level, located in the Province of Bergamo in the Italian region of Lombardy.

 This road is usually closed for snow from December to May but it can be closed anytime when the access is not cleared of snow.
-At the summit is a mountain hut known as Rifugio Passo Vivione, open from May 1st to the end of October.
+At the summit is a mountain hut known as Rifugio Passo Vivione, open from May 1st to the end of October, and a small lake.